cmerlet/LiTM-NMR/README.md

 # LiTM-NMR

-* Program calculating model NMR spectra for Li ions in LiMn(x)Ti(2-x)O4 according to Mn-O-Li pathways obtained through DFT and mean field evaluations of scaling factors

-This program can be used for x = 0.5 to x = 2.0
+* Program calculating model NMR spectra for Li ions in LiMn(x)Ti(2-x)O4 according to Mn-O-Li pathways obtained through DFT and mean field evaluations of scaling factors.
+This program can be used for x = 0.5 to x = 2.0.

 * To compile the program, you can use any c compiler, e.g.: